This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Refined carbs like pasta, white bread, cookies and crackers are notorious as some of the top foods that cause inflammation of the joints.
 These foods undergo extensive processing, stripping them of beneficial nutrients, such as fiber.

 Refined carbs also tend to have a higher glycemic index, which is used to measure how quickly foods increase blood sugar levels.
-Research shows that consuming foods with a high glycemic index may drive up inflammation, even in healthy adults.
+Research has revealed that consuming foods with a high glycemic index may drive up inflammation, even in healthy adults.

-On the other hand, studies show that swapping out refined grains for whole grains instead can decrease inflammation and protect against chronic disease.
+On the other hand, studies also have relayed that swapping out refined grains for whole grains instead can decrease inflammation and protect against chronic disease.

 5. Artificial sweeteners

-Often lurking in low-calorie foods and diet products, some research suggests that artificial sweeteners could cause inflammation.
-Although more research in humans is needed, studies indicate that artificial sweeteners may disrupt the health of the gut microbiome, which plays a key role in regulating inflammation.
+Often lurking in low-calorie foods and diet products, some research has suggested that artificial sweeteners could cause inflammation.
+Although more research in humans is needed, studies have indicated that artificial sweeteners may disrupt the health of the gut microbiome, which plays a key role in regulating inflammation.

 One animal model also found that regular consumption of sucralose, also known as Splenda, could cause liver inflammation in mice.